rusanu/ember-dc/README.md

 To build Ember Session, clone the repository, and run `npm install` to install build dependencies and `gulp` to build the library.

-Unminified and minified builds of Ember Session will be placed in the `dist` directory
+Unminified and minified builds of Ember DC Components will be placed in the `dist` directory